 (2) Delaying resignation until further along the impeachment process.
+(3) Trying first to settle for a centric of a settle for a centric of a settle for a s

-(3) Trying first to settle for a censure vote as a means of avoiding either impeachment or a need to resign.
+(3) Hying first to settle for a censure vote as a means of avoiding either impeachment or a need to resign.